RyanBares/Bares_AQ/ReadMe.md

 The AQS API works by sending requests via any web browser (i.e. chrome, firefox).
 Once the request is received the API will send a response or data to the html page from which the request was issues.
 So all you need to do is enter a line of code with the appropriately structured request into the address bar of a web browser and wait for the data.

-# STEP 1: Set up a user name and get a key (token)
+# STEP 1: Set Up a User Name and Get a Key
 Open a web browser and enter the following command into the address bar: https://aqs.epa.gov/data/api/signup?email=myemail@example.com